What causes tear troughs and what is tear trough filler?

 Selecting the Right Injector: Credentials and Experience

-Choosing a qualified and experienced injector is paramount to achieving the best results and minimizing potential risks with any cosmetic procedure, but this is especially true when treating the tear trough.
+Choosing a qualified and experienced injector is paramount to achieving the best results and minimising potential risks with any cosmetic procedure, but this is especially true when treating the tear trough.
 Having the judgement of how much to inject and where is critical to achieving a good outcome.
 The reason you see so many mixed reviews of tear trough filler is that it is the most technically challenging procedure to perform and poor planning and technique are usually responsible for bad outcomes.

 Potential Risks and How to Mitigate Them